Malcomian/abjure/readme.md

 ```

 Then, running `npm run build` will transpile everything in the `src` folder into the `build` folder in the root of your project.

+The "--skip" flag will skip the large logo and version/website logging.
+The "--log" flag will enable verbose logging - any file or folder that is copied, edited, or deleted will be logged.

 Using a file watching script in conjunction with this project is highly recommended.
 The idea is that whenever a file is changed, added, or deleted within your main source folder, your project should rebuild automatically.
 Here's an example using [Chokidar-CLI](https://www.npmjs.com/package/chokidar-cli):